orxan07/vagrant/README.md

 ### Verifying GitHub access

 ```
-To verify that SSH agent forwarding was setup successfully, ssh into the virtual machine and run the following command.
+To verify that SSH agent forwarding was setup successfully, ssh into the virtual machine and run the following command:

     $ ssh -T git@github.com